 The female builds a loose, rather frail nest in only a few days.
 She starts with a foundation of fine twigs, rootlets, coarse weed stems, and often lichens.
 The inner cup, which may be just over 2 inches across and an inch deep, is lined with fine rootlets, grass stems, plant fibers, shreds of bark, animal hair, feathers, and sometimes shreds of rope.

-The Cassin’s Finch has been categorized as Near Threatened on the IUCN Red List since 2004, and this species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
-The North American Breeding Bird Survey reports an overall decline of 2.6 percent per year between 1966 and 2010, resulting in a cumulative decline of 69 percent.
-The bird’s numbers dropped in Oregon, Washington, the Northern Rockies, and British Columbia in the latter half of the twentieth century, although they rose in Nevada and South Dakota during that time.
-Partners in Flight estimates there are about 2.9 million Cassin’s Finches, with 95 percent spending some part of the year in the United States, 5 percent breeding in Canada, and 22 percent wintering in Mexico.
-Despite fairly high numbers, the declining population trends led Partners in Flight to categorize the Cassin's Finch as a Common Bird in Steep Decline and place it on the 2012 Watch List.
-It has a rating of 13 out of 20 on the Continental Concern Score.
+The Cassin’s Finch has been categorized as Near Threatened on the IUCN Red List since 2004, and this species is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+Declines are particularly noteworthy in the Northeast.
+Partners in Flight estimates a global breeding population of 2.9 million, with 95% spending some part of the year in the U.S., 5% breeding in Canada, and 22% wintering in Mexico.
+It is a U.S.-Canada Stewardship species, and rates a 13 out of 20 on the Continental Concern Score.
 Some populations of Cassin’s Finches move around from year to year rather than returning to the same site, which makes population trends difficult to measure.
 Some birds may be moving into suburban areas.
 Selective logging and small-scale clearcutting in forests are thought to be harmless for this species, which prefers open forest habitat.
 Additional studies are needed to determine the factors causing declines in populations.
 Back to top